inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/tracing.md

 ### Trace Correlation and Distributed Tracing

 The inspectIT Ocelot agent supports out-of-the-box distributed tracing, which allows traces to be correlated across multiple components to trace the entire flow through a system.
-By default, the agent supports correlating a communication via http and JMS.
+By default, the agent supports correlating a communication via HTTP and JMS.
-To achieve this, correlation information is exchanged during the communication (for example, by injecting additional headers into requests), for which the **B3 Propagation format is used by default**.
+To achieve this, correlation information is exchanged during the communication (for example by injecting additional headers into requests), for which the **B3 Propagation format is used by default**.

 If you want to use the agent together with other components that also perform distributed tracing but do not support the correlation information in B3 format, this can be adjusted with the following configuration: